drprawedha/drprawedha/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on MGallery | The Royal Surakarta Heritage, Novotel and ibis styles Solo as IT Officer.
+- 🔭 I’m currently working on SwissbelInn Saripetojo as Asst.
+IT Manager.
 - 🌱 I’m currently learning Programming
 - 👯 I’m looking to collaborate on Open Source Development
 <!-- - 🤔 I’m looking for help with ... -->